Cheesemans' Ecology Safaris

 Passports and Visas

 Visiting our exciting destinations often require advanced preparation to obtain valid passports and visas.
 We provide information for your convenience, but ultimately it is your responsibility to ensure that you have everything required for travel.
-We have partnered with G3 Global Services to provide professional assistance for Cheesemans’ travelers.
+We have partnered with G3 Global Services to provide professional assistance for Cheesemans’ travelers, but it is only available to US residents.
 Other paid services our travelers have recommended are CIBT Visas, Passport Visas Express, Visa Travel Pro, and VisaHQ.

 Passports for US citizens